-Banana freckle that can affect Cavendish bananas is not known to occur elsewhere in Australia.
+Banana freckle that can affect Cavendish bananas has been eradicated from Australia.

 If you suspect banana freckle on your plants, report symptoms to Biosecurity Queensland on 13 25 23

 The freckle spots contain fungal fruiting bodies (perithecia and pycnidia).
-When it rains or following heavy dew, ascospores and conidia are released.
+When it rains or following heavy dew, fungal spores such as ascospores and conidia are released.
 Conidia in particular play an important part in the infection cycle.
 They can be spread by raindrops or water splash onto or across leaves and fruit.
-The spores germinate, penetrating the host and multiply within and between cells, creating new spots or lesions in the superficial layers of the host plant tissue.
+The spores germinate, penetrating the host and multiply within and between cells, creating new spots in the superficial layers of the host plant tissue.

 The incubation period can be as little as 20 days in hot humid weather.

 Banana freckle is only known to cause disease in banana plants (Musa spp.) including sweet and cooking varieties.

 Monitoring and action

 If you suspect banana freckle on any banana variety, report it to Biosecurity Queensland immediately on 13 25 23.

 To protect the Queensland banana industry from exotic pest threats, restrictions apply to the movement of plant material or related items such as soil and equipment into and within Queensland.
 A biosecurity certificate is required .